htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     from the *condor_collector* by the *condor_negotiator* during a negotiation cycle.

+:macro-def:`NEGOTIATOR_SUBMITTER_CONSTRAINT`
+    An expression which constrains which submitter ClassAds are fetched from the *condor_collector* by the *condor_negotiator* during a negotiation cycle.
+    The *condor_negotiator* will ignore the jobs of submitters whose submitter ads don't match this constraint.

 :macro-def:`NEGOTIATOR_JOB_CONSTRAINT`
     An expression which constrains which job ClassAds are considered for matchmaking by the *condor_negotiator*.
 This parameter is read by